kujenga/website/content/blog/lunr-search.md

 The below function shows the initialization procedure for the page which runs at load time.
 First we parse any query out of the URL, and then we register the logic to re-render the page to facilitate a "search as you type" experience.
-Because this site is built around Bootstrap 4, we already have jQuery available to us, so we use that to update the query rendering when the user types an update to the query itself.
+Because this site is built around Bootstrap 4, we already have jQuery available, so we use that to update the query rendering when the user types an update to the query itself.

 The reason we have to cobble the Preact logic into the site using jQuery (or something similar) is that while Preact-type libraries have a fantastic ability